 If you want to share your visual communication department or company-wide, consider adding it to your knowledge base, creating an email thread or posting on your internal communication channels (like Slack).

 If you prepared training or onboarding materials for new employees, it's best to store them on an online portal that new recruits can readily access.

 Pick the format and channel that best suits your message, audience preferences and your available resources.

 Final thoughts: A comprehensive guide to visual communication

-Whether you’re using infographics, visual presentations or step-by-step guides, visuals can help you get your point across, get people on the same page and reduce confusion.
+Whether you’re using infographics, visual presentations or step-by-step guides, visuals help you get your point across and get people on the same page.